 Makeup to keep on your carry-on packing list

 As far as makeup goes, let’s go with less is more, at least during our travels.
 There’s usually no need to bring more than a mascara and a lipstick.
 However, if you do need feel more comfortable wearing full makeup, consider this:

 - Instead of foundation, choose a tinted face sunscreen that fits your skin tone.
 It serves as a face cream and as a light base for your makeup.

-- Get a makeup palette that can be used for your entire face, not just eyes.
+- Get a makeup palette that can be used for your entire face, not just your eyes.
 You can do some research on YouTube to find some makeup tutorials on how to use your palette for full makeup.
 A friend got me Urban Decay’s Born to Run for my birthday and it’s great for travels, though I don’t always bring it along.

 To clean up your makeup, don’t invest in disposable makeup remover wipes or makeup remover and single-use discs.
-Instead, choose a facial cleansing towel or reusable makeu remover discs.
+Instead, choose a facial cleansing towel or reusable makeup remover discs.
 You can just use them with water to remove your makeup, and when they get dirty you can simply give them a wash and use them again.
 Yay for sustainable travel options and saving money, too!